Irenaeus of Lyon

 - What happened at the council Irenaeus of Lyon attended or influenced?

 - Irenaeus did not attend any formal ecumenical council, as his work preceded the conciliar era.
-However, his writings significantly influenced later councils, particularly in shaping anti-Gnostic theology and affirming the apostolic tradition.
+However, his theological arguments against Gnosticism influenced later councils, such as Nicaea in 325 CE, which addressed similar issues of Christology and heresy.

 - What did Irenaeus of Lyon write, and is any of it still read?